tkyle/AndroidShowcase/README.md

 Note: The configuration file that contains the AWS credentials is not checked into this project.

-This applicaiton connects to the same DynamoDB Products table as the AndroidShowcase-Web website, and changes made in either application are reflected in the other.
+This application connects to the same DynamoDB Products table as the AndroidShowcase-Web website, and changes made in either application are reflected in the other.

 You may visit the site at this location: